 The young United States faced many challenges and opportunities in the 1820s, and one was the creation of a distinct national identity in the arts.
 Today, visitors standing on the porch of artist Thomas Cole’s house at the Thomas Cole National Historic Site in Catskill, New York, can view the mountainous landscape that inspired Cole to create America’s first art movement, the Hudson River School.
 In the house and other buildings, Cole’s personal items and modern technology—like furniture on which the artist’s correspondence appears digitally—bring to life the man who was America’s most famous artist when he died in 1848.
 William Cullen Bryant, the noted poet and writer, gave Cole’s eulogy; artist Asher Durand painted a picture honoring their friendship.
 The artist’s transformative paintings and writings influenced cultural history and raised issues, such as Cole’s concern with the destruction of the landscape, that remain relevant.

-In 2021, the touring exhibition “Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment” (June 12 through October 31), created by the Cole site, the Olana Partnership at Olana State Historic Site, and the Crystal Bridges Museum of American Art, presents the work of 19th-century artists Thomas Cole, Frederic Church, Martin Johnson Heade, and others along with works by nineteen 21st-century artists.
-A centerpiece of the exhibition is sixteen stunning paintings of hummingbirds by Heade from The Gems of Brazil (1863–1864).
+In 2021, the touring exhibition “Cross Pollination: Heade, Cole, Church, and Our Contemporary Moment” (June 12 through October 31), created by the Cole site, the Olana Partnership at Olana State Historic Site, and the Crystal Bridges Museum of American Art, presented the work of 19th-century artists Thomas Cole, Frederic Church, Martin Johnson Heade, and others along with works by nineteen 21st-century artists.
+A centerpiece of the exhibition were sixteen stunning paintings of hummingbirds by Heade from The Gems of Brazil (1863–1864).
 The “cross pollination” refers not only to interconnections between artists past and present but also to the cross pollination between art and science, including environmental issues like biodiversity.
-The works are shown indoors and on the grounds of the Cole site and nearby at Olana, home of Hudson River School painter Frederic Church, who studied with Cole.
+The works were shown indoors and on the grounds of the Cole site and nearby at Olana, home of Hudson River School painter Frederic Church, who studied with Cole.
 Check the Cole site online (and Olana’s website) for special remote and in-person programs.

 Exploring the Cole House and Beyond